 An Engineering Manager at General Dynamics Robotic Systems, John has directed numerous advanced robotics technology programs.
 His expertise includes assessing performance requirements of camera and video systems for robotics applications including autonomous navigation and obstacle avoidance.
 He holds an ASCS degree in computer systems and a Master’s degree in systems engineering, both from George Washington University.

 A space industry consultant with experience in technical and programmatic issues for satellites, launch vehicles satellites, government regulations and policy, Derek has held important roles related to a number of U.S. launch vehicles and in small startups.
 He has had extensive dealings in the international environment, including launches and mission integration with Russians and Europeans and spacecraft development with the Middle East and Asia.
 He holds a PhD in Aero/Astro Engineering from the University of Washington, and a Master’s of Science in Aero/Astro Engineering from Stanford.

-A Director at the International Space Science Institute in Bern, Switzerland, and Emeritus professor at the U.K.’s Open University, he also holds a part-time Chair at the Beijing University of Aeronautics & Astronautics.
+President of the Royal Astronomical Society and Emeritus professor at the U.K.’s Open University.
 He has over 30 years of experience of world-leading space research, including developing instrumentation for the Hubble Space Telescope, the Giotto mission that flew past Halley’s comet in 1985, and the Cassini/Huygens mission to the Saturnian system.
 For the Huygens probe, he led the team that provided one of the scientific instruments that landed on Saturn’s largest moon, Titan.
 He has also served as Vice-President of the Royal Astronomical Society.
 Asteroid 17920 was officially named after him in recognition of his contribution to space research.